-Real Madrid began their 2017/18 Champions League campaign with a win against APOEL of Cyprus, but they did so without rising star Marco Asensio.
+Real Madrid began their 2017/18 Champions League campaign in September 2017 with a win against APOEL of Cyprus, but they did so without rising star Marco Asensio.

 The 21-year-old was ruled out of the match with an infection, with local reports suggesting he picked up the problem after shaving his legs.

-A few people have responded in the way only football fans can, by pointing and laughing.
+A few people responded in the way only football fans can, by pointing and laughing.

 Are we gonna ignore that Asensio is missing Real Madrid's match because he was shaving his legs and ended up with a pimple?
 No?
 Good.— Ahmad (@ahmadf_o) September 13, 2017